Board of Trustees

 He is a 1979 graduate of the University of Maine in Orono and a 1975 graduate of St. John’s Prep.
 At St. John’s Prep 2003 Graduation, he was recognized with the Distinguished Alumnus Award.

 KIAME MAHANIAH, M.D.

 Kiame Mahaniah, M.D., is the CEO of Lynn Community Health Center in Lynn, MA.
-He sees his interest in medicine as key to his pursuit of social justice and believes that interaction, communication, and depth of doctor/patient relationships can have significant implications for individuals and communities.
+He sees his interest in medicine as key to his pursuit of social justice.

 In his clinical work, Dr. Mahaniah has been a leader in integrating substance use disorder treatment into primary care and teaching.
-Prior to joining the Lynn Community Health Center, Dr. Mahaniah served as a staff physician and residency faculty member at Greater Lawrence Family Health Center from 2003-2012.
-He also has served as the Chief Medical Officer of the North Shore Community Health, Inc. in Salem, MA.
-He teaches in the family medicine department at Tufts University School of Medicine as well in the Tufts Student Service Scholar Program.
+Prior to joining the Lynn Community Health Center, Dr. Mahaniah started his career as a physician at Greater Lawrence Family Health Center and served as the Chief Medical Officer of the North Shore Community Health, Inc. in Salem, MA.
+He holds an appointment at Tufts University School of Medicine.

 Dr. Mahania was born in Philadelphia but grew up in the Democratic Republic of Congo and Geneva, Switzerland, before returning to the United States at age 19.
-He attended Haverford College and received his degree in Political Economy of the Third World, taking a special interest in the transformation of agrarian/traditional society into modern economies.
 He attended Jefferson Medical School in Philadelphia and completed his residency at St. Margaret Memorial Hospital.

 TERENCE A. McGINNIS